|Guide||♦||4 Triplogs||Mine 0||0 Topics|

-This is another partly off trail route to another of the small peaks in the northern foothills of the Tucson Mountains, in the east and northern part of the West District of Saguaro National Park.
-Most of this hike is accomplished on trail, with a short off trail scramble to bag the peak.
+This is another partly off-trail route to another of the small peaks in the Tucson Mountains' northern foothills in the east and northern part of the West District of Saguaro National Park.
+Most of this hike is accomplished on trail, with a short off-trail scramble to bag the peak.

 This hike takes off from the El Camino del Cerro/Sweetwater Trailhead on the eastern part of the Tucson Mountains, the only trailhead on this side of the mountains.

-Leave the trailhead and head west into the desert on the Sweetwater trail and begin a gradual 0.2 mile ascent to the signed intersection with Sweetwater to the left and Thunderbird Trail to the right.
+Leave the trailhead and head west into the desert on the Sweetwater trail and begin a gradual 0.2-mile ascent to the signed intersection with Sweetwater to the left and Thunderbird Trail to the right.
 Take a right onto the Thunderbird Trail and continue a modest ascent along the flanks of Peak 3373.
-Before long a trail breaks off left and heads immediately to an old mine.
-Stay right and begin a minor descent off the flank of the peak and down into the desert proper, cross over a couple of small washes and pass the park boundary sign.
-This used to be State Trust Land and on some maps it is still labeled as such, on others it is not and there are currently no signs on the trail indicating anything.
-In about a total of a mile you reach another trail intersection with the Thunderbird continuing up and to the left.
+Before long, a trail breaks off left and heads immediately to an old mine.
+Stay right and begin a minor descent off the flank of the peak and down into the desert proper, cross over a couple of small washes, and pass the park boundary sign.
+This used to be State Trust Land, and on some maps, it is still labeled as such.
+On others, it is not, and there are currently no signs on the trail indicating anything.
+In about a total of a mile, you reach another trail intersection with the Thunderbird continuing up and to the left.
 To your right is another mine.
 Up and to the right is another very short trail leading up to a little formation.
 This makes an ideal takeoff point for the ascent of Peak 3022.
 The easiest route is up the southern slope, which is directly in front of you.
 You can see a small saddle along the west-east running ridgeline of the peak.
 This saddle makes an ideal point to climb to.
-Descend from the little formation, skirt to the left of a little formation along the way and just make your way up to the summit whichever way works best, it's about a 350 foot climb up through cacti and very loose, bad footing.
+Descend from the little formation, skirt to the left of a little formation along the way and make your way up to the summit whichever way works best.
+It's about a 350-foot climb up through cacti and very loose, lousy footing.
 It's a little less than 0.5 miles to the top and is otherwise straightforward.
-Once achieving the saddle head left/west up a short ways to the summit of Peak 3022 for some nice views out into the desert and the peaks making up the northern part of the Tucson Mountains.
+Once achieving the saddle, head left/west up a short way to the summit of Peak 3022 for some lovely views into the desert and the peaks making up the northern part of the Tucson Mountains.

-From here you can head back the way you came for a short desert peak bag.
-A more interesting hike is to descend the west slope of the summit to link back up to the Thunderbird trail and make a loop out in the desert with some other trails.
-To do this descend the far west part of the southern slope and as soon as possible cut around right to the west slopes of the peak and descend through some loose footing and cacti down the mountain.
-Notice that from the top you can see the Thunderbird trail on the other side of the wash at the base of the peak.
-On your way down aim for the wash whichever way you can.
-Once in it, just climb up the other side and walk a very short way through the desert to link back up with the Thunderbird trail.
+From here, you can head back the way you came for a short desert peak bag.
+A more exciting hike is to descend the summit's west slope to link back up to the Thunderbird trail and make a loop out in the desert with some other trails.
+To do this, descend the far west part of the southern slope and, as soon as possible, cut around the right to the west slopes of the peak and descend through some loose footing and cacti down the mountain.
+Notice that from the top, you can see the Thunderbird trail on the other side of the wash at the base of the peak.
+On your way down, aim for the wash whichever way you can.
+Once in it, climb up the other side and walk a very short way through the desert to link back up with the Thunderbird trail.
 Again you can head back here by going left.
 I recommend making a right onto the trail and heading north for about 0.5 miles or so to another trail intersection.
 This is the Cactus Canyon trail.
 Turn left onto this and almost immediately come to a park boundary and trail sign.
 Take this trail 0.9 miles to the Picture Rocks Wash, passing through absolutely pristine desert along the way.
 Once at Picture Rocks Wash.
 Turn left into the wash and hike it about 0.5 miles.
-To the right climbing out of the wash is a sign for the Ironwood Forest Trail.
-Stay in the wash and very soon a sign marks to washed breaking away.
-Right is Picture Rocks continuing on, left is Brittlebush.
-Take Brittlebush.
-A trail meanders about the right wall of the wash, or you can just simply hike the wash south, which is what I usually do.
-In about .75 miles or so a sign in the middle of the wash indicates the trail crossing over and climbing left out of the wash.
-Take this trail and climb back up into the desert for a short ways.
-A sign marks the trail boundary again.
-Continue on to a small saddle at the south base of Peak 3037.
-From here descend a short ways back to the unmarked intersection with the Thunderbird Trail.
-Turn right and head back to the Sweetwater Trail and trailhead for a 6.25 mile loop.